 It is quite common to hear about pregnancy glow.
 However, some negative skin changes can crop up too.
 For example: have you heard that pregnancy can even make your skin dry?
 While pregnancy is exciting with a life growing inside you, it can also be stressful as your body experiences many changes related to fluctuating pregnancy hormones.

 One of the changes that are common yet frustrating is to experience dry skin during pregnancy.
-And, if you’re facing this issue for the first time, it can come as a shock.
-But don’t worry, this informative guide is what you need to treat and prevent this issue.
+And, if you're facing this issue for the first time, it can come as a shock.
+But don't worry.
+This informative guide on treating and preventing dry skin during pregnancy is just what you need.

 Before we dive deeper into the causes, treatment, and preventive measures, let's quickly get a basic understanding of your skin.

-Your skin has many layers and the three main divisions are hypodermis, dermis, and epidermis.
+Your skin has many layers, and the three main divisions are hypodermis, dermis, and epidermis.
 These divisions are further subdivided into many smaller layers.
-Today, we’ll focus on the outermost layer of the skin, i.e., the epidermis.
-The layer that you see with your naked eye is called the stratum corneum that is exposed to the external elements.
+Today, we'll focus on the outermost layer of the skin, i.e., the epidermis.
+The layer you see with your naked eye is called the stratum corneum exposed to the external elements.

 - To keep your skin protected from toxins like dust, dirt, pollens, etc.